• Skip to primary navigation

 Instructions

-1. To make the Oreo crust, remove the cream from the center of Oreo cookies.
-Pulse cookie halves in a food processor to make fine crumbs.
-Add heavy cream and combine it with hands.
-Place a 6-7 inch/16 cm adjustable cake ring on parchment paper, line with acetate cake collar, and press the mixture into the bottom with hands and/or a tablespoon.
+1. To make the Oreo crust, remove the cream from the center of the Oreo cookies.
+Pulse the cookie halves in a food processor until fine crumbs form.
+Add heavy cream and combine it with your hands.
+Place a 6-7 inch/16 cm adjustable cake ring on parchment paper, line with an acetate cake collar, and press the mixture into the bottom with hands and/or a tablespoon.
 Place in the freezer.

-3. Place a fine-meshed strainer over a large bowl and press fresh raspberries with the back of a spoon to get the raspberry puree.
+3. Place a fine-mesh strainer over a large bowl and press the raspberries with the back of a spoon to extract the puree.
 Discard the seeds.
 Bring a saucepan with raspberry puree and sugar over medium heat and cook till the sugar dissolves.
-Remove the saucepan from heat, add drained gelatin and mix.
+Remove the saucepan from the heat, add the drained gelatin, and stir to combine.
 Set aside.

-4. In a large bowl, place cream cheese at room temperature.
-Add raspberry/sugar/gelatin mixture, 5 to 7 drops of red food color and whisk with an electric mixer until smooth and creamy.
+4. In a large bowl, place the cream cheese at room temperature.
+Add the raspberry/sugar/gelatin mixture and 5 to 7 drops of red food color, and whisk with an electric mixer until smooth and creamy.
 Using a rubber spatula, gently stir the chopped cookies into the filling.
-Fold in the whipped cream evenly with the use of the spatula.
+Fold in the whipped cream evenly with a spatula.
 Pour the cheesecake filling over the frozen cookie crust.
 Refrigerate for 5 to 6 hours or overnight.

 5. To make the meringue, whisk egg whites at room temperature with an electric mixer.
-Gradually add granulated sugar and continue to whisk until firm peaks form.
+Gradually add granulated sugar, whisking until firm peaks form.
 Add sifted powdered (icing) sugar and gently mix with the rubber spatula.
 Pipe the meringue into strips, using Ateco plain pastry tip 806.
-Use a serrated knife to cut the baked meringue strips of 1 inch/2.5 cm length.
+Use a serrated knife to cut the baked meringue strips into 1-inch/2.5 cm lengths.

-6. To decorate cheesecake, remove it from the ring and acetate sheet, place it on a serving plate.
-Crush freeze-dried raspberries with a food processor and make the powder, using a mini strainer.
-Place a circle of parchment in the center of the cake and sprinkle the rest of the surface with raspberry powder.
-Arrange fresh raspberries with meringue strips on top of the cake and sprinkle with raspberry powder.
+6. To decorate the cheesecake, remove it from the ring and acetate sheet, and place it on a serving plate.
+Crush the freeze-dried raspberries in a food processor to make a powder, using a mini strainer.
+Place a circle of parchment in the center of the cake, then sprinkle the remaining surface with raspberry powder.
+Arrange fresh raspberries on the cake, with meringue strips on top, and sprinkle with raspberry powder.

 Notes